Description of the question formulation process

 - grounded in consultations between the NIPN country team, the sectoral government counterpart and non-government actors, contributing to the multisectoral policy or plan supported by NIPN.

 The NIPN approach is complex in that it involves not only multiple stakeholders but also multiple sectors which play a role in influencing nutrition outcomes.
-It can therefore not be a linear process and may require going back and forth multiple times between the different steps.
-The NIPN approach can best be described as a dialogue between the NIPN core team, the MAC, the sectors and multiple other stakeholders (as described in the introduction section).
+It will therefore not be a linear process and may require going back and forth multiple times between the different steps.
+The NIPN approach can best be described as a dialogue between the NIPN core team, the MAC, the sectors and multiple other stakeholders (as described in the Introduction to the NIPN approach section).

-The process of formulating policy questions for nutrition builds upon the experience of the National Evaluation Platforms (NEPs), which have been successfully tested in four countries (see below).
+The process of formulating policy questions for nutrition builds upon the experience of the National Evaluation Platforms (NEP), which have been successfully tested in four countries (see below).